Setting up Oracle CDC (Change Data Capture): 2 Easy Methods

 SELECT ID, NAME, PRICE FROM SALES_VIEW;

-The biggest disadvantage with the above approach is that Triggers affect the performance of the source database.
+The biggest disadvantage of the above approach is that Triggers affect the performance of the source database.
 For cases where this cannot be afforded, Oracle provides another alternative to implement Oracle CDC (Change Data Capture).

 Understanding Asynchronous Oracle CDC (Change Data Capture)